lmxmercy/MGCT/docs/README.md

 # MGCT
 The PyTorch implementation for the paper:

-MGCT: Mutual-Guided Cross-Modality Transformer for Survival Outcome Prediction using Histipathology-Genomic Features.
+MGCT: Mutual-Guided Cross-Modality Transformer for Survival Outcome Prediction using Integrative Histipathology-Genomic Features.
+(Accepted by BIBM 2023)

 ## Pre-requisites
 * Linux (Tested on Ubuntu 18.04)